 Indeed, it takes fierce energy, talent and experience to hold together the diversity of loves VISSIA brought to Place Holder.
 Broadly speaking, the album’s nine songs blend pop smarts with rootsy sensibilities, as evidenced by the sexy, full-band rocker “Mountaineer” about a loved one prone to wandering, “The Kind of Good,” a live-off-the-floor ode to old hotel rooms and the single life, and the dreamy “You Should Be Sleeping” about a passerby in a legendary Edmonton bar.
 Each track has its own distinct mood to match its particular, intimate content.

-“It’s partly about the emotional subtleties between people.
-I am notorious for my lack of openness about how I feel, face to face, but my songwriting is lyrically-driven, and I feel I can place my trust there.
+“Those songs are partly about the emotional subtleties between people,” she explains.
+“I am notorious for my lack of openness about how I feel, face to face, but my songwriting is lyrically-driven, and I feel I can place my trust there.
 Also, the album took four years to write and each song holds a meaningful moment or place from that time.”
-This compelling theme winds through Place Holder — Song as a stand-in for the mysterious, tenuous bond between people, holding in place the fleeting, beautiful Now.
+This compelling theme winds through Place Holder, with the songs serving as stand-ins for the mysterious, tenuous bond between people, holding in place the fleeting, beautiful now.

 But while Place Holder set VISSIA upon a new path, it offers only glimpses of what’s sure to come from the ever-evolving artist.
 Starting early on piano and continuing with classical voice and guitar lessons, Alex Vissia was a part of the Vissia Sisters from 2000-2010.
 The trio earned two Canadian Folk Music Award nominations in 2006 and 2007, played the Vancouver 2010 Olympics, and toured Japan.